ZeroMcMuffin/ipv6-heat-map/README.md

 # ipv6-heat-map
 A heat map representation of IPv6 Addresses.
 GeoLite2 data is parsed and formatted into coarse and fine collections of IPs and stored in a Mongo Geospatial index.
+The map is powered by React/Redux.

 ![alt tag](./screen.png)